 Why do you need one as a part of your B2B content marketing strategy?

 Content marketing campaigns have not only grown in the past few years but also have become more complex over the past decade.
-With no project management, campaigns go beyond their due dates, cost more and have a low return on investment.
+With no agile project management, campaigns go beyond their due dates, cost more and have a low return on investment.

 This is exactly why almost every agency out there is using some sort of project management software.